 III.
 Water scarcity

 Your caste is your ‘birthright’.
 Depending on your caste, you are entitled to a certain quantity and quality of economic, social, and cultural capital .In that sense, you are either doomed to a life of discrimination or blessed with a life of privilege simply based on the family you are born into.
 For thousands of years, the caste system has placed such a great burden on the people of India.
 More specifically, it has adversely affected the lower castes due to the discrimination that comes hand in hand with such a system.
 Despite the constitutional ban on such discrimination in 1948 , the system still prevails in rural India like an unremovable splinter.
 This has undoubtedly led to gaps in the level of education and the distribution of wealth, both major causes of disharmony among the castes.
 Click here to see how the indigenous people, who make up more than 30% of the Indian population, are being oppressed after being pushed to the bottom of society.
+Here is another piece of evidence in the form of videos.

 II.
 Poor education